What if no one answered the call?

 How do I become a member?

-The department conducts an annual recruitment campaign form January to March with recruitment ongoing throughout the year.
+The department conducts an annual recruitment campaign from January to March with recruitment ongoing throughout the year.
 The process is easy, pick up an application from the fire hall or from the website.
 Once submitted along with a criminal record check and drivers abstract, you'll be invited to interview.
 Once the checks are complete, you'll get a letter telling you if you've been successful.
 If you are, you're accepted as a probationary member for eleven months.

 What are the requirements?